madcampos/madcampos/README.md

 # Hello You! 🙋‍♂️

-I am a developer and designer who likes colorful and beautifull things, good food and puzzles.
+I am a developer and designer who likes colorful and beautiful things, good food and puzzles.
 My language of choice is javascript, but I do work with whatever tool gets the job done.

 ## 📢 Reach me at